renatoathaydes/Automaton/README.md

 #### The Swinger

-For convenience, there is another Swing 'driver', the `Swinger`, which allows you to skip the `SwingUtil.lookup` call and select components more easily.
-The same example above could be written like this:
+The other Swing 'driver', the `Swinger`, allows you to skip the `SwingUtil.lookup` call and select components much more easily.
+It contains a powerful mechanism which allow you to select exactly what you want in a flexible, extensible way.
+It will be explained in the next sections, but first, let's look at what the example above could look like with the `Swinger`:

 ```java
 JFrame frame = app.getjFrame();